geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot & Chenyu** [[00:07:23](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=443)]
 I mean, yeah, I guess we can.
-Oh, I was imagining it was just going to be more of a...
+Oh, I was imagining it was just going to be more of a..
 No, I don't know.
 Maybe we should just train the whole thing.
-I thought we were just going to do the beam search and get the time, but...
+I thought we were just going to do the beam search and get the time, but..
 Yeah, I think since we can, this seems to be better in case.
 But I think our ResNet is still suffering from the fact that it doesn't converge to the original number.
 Oh, you know, I found a bug.